2018 Asian Para Games: Host city

 As is the tradition of the event, since 2010, the Asian Para Games are usually held after every Asian Games in the same host country.
 On 29 February 2016, Indonesia signed the 2018 Asian Para Games host city contract at a ceremony in Jakarta, having confirmed as host city of the event on 21 October 2014 in Incheon, South Korea.
 A local organising committee named the Indonesia Asian Para Games Organizing Committee (INAPGOC) led by Raja Sapta Oktohari was formed soon after it was appointed host country of the 2018 Asian Para Games for all preparations, opening, organising, and finalizing the implementation of the event.

 Development and preparations

 Volunteers

 Volunteer recruitment was held from 21 April until 31 July 2018 with a target of 8,000 volunteers.

 Torch relay

-Like the torch relay of the 2018 Asian Games, the torch relay began at the Mrapen in Central Java on 5 September 2018 where the torch was lit using the Indonesian natural eternal flame to mark the 30-day countdown to the event.
-The flame was passed to another 8 Indonesian cities.
+Like the torch relay of the 2018 Asian Games, the torch relay began at the Mrapen in Central Java on 5 September 2018 where the torch was lit using the natural eternal flame to start the 30-day countdown to the event.
+The relay route passed through the 8 largest cities in Indonesia until arriving in Jakarta.

 Below is the schedule of the relay: